 What to Consider When Choosing Your Roofing Marketing Company

-- Choose someone who you can feel a rapport with, and will actually push to hit your marketing goals.
+- Choose someone you can feel a rapport with and will push to hit your marketing goals.

-- Choose someone who has expertise in roofing marketing, in general – because there are a ton of efficiencies after you’ve done this 10+ times.
+- Choose someone with expertise in roofing marketing, in general – because there are a ton of efficiencies after you’ve done this 10+ times.

 Best of luck finding the best roofing marketing company for your needs!